codingcatgirl/choo/docs/transit/models.rst

     .. py:class:: Searchable.Results(Serializable)

         A list (of Request-Results) of instances of this object.
-Those lists can have matchscores.
+Those lists can have match scores.

         You can just iterate over this object to get its contents.